pcuzner/fioloadgen/README.md

 | ```fioservice.access.log``` | web service | cherrypy access log messages
 | ```fiodeploy.lock``` | deploy script | used as a lock file to prevent multiple deploys running

+## TODO List
+1. implement a wait parameter when running an fio job
+2. create the UI
+2.1. phase 0 - define the UI structure and components
+2.2. phase 1 - view results
+2.3. phase 2 - use chart.js to visualize the results
+2.4. phase 3 - use the rest API to drive testing from the web UI
+3. extend the container to include other benchmarking tools